In this section:

 We have prepared a list of steps that you need to do to ensure that your company meets all GDPR requirements.

-How to install and configure CloudCart GDPR application
+How to install and configure the CloudCart GDPR application

-The app will automatically and free-install several important documents that will handle the relationship with customers and visitors to your online store.
+The app will automatically install several important documents that will handle the relationship with customers and visitors to your online store.
 They are:

-* Contact form - This is the form that your customers could use to ask you questions and you will receive them on your email.
-In this section you may not require consent to the Terms of Service, but you must request an optional consent for a Privacy Statement.
+Contact form - This is the form that your customers could use to ask you questions and you will receive them in your email.
+In this section, you may not require consent to the Terms of Service, but you must request optional consent for a Privacy Statement.
 If you have more than one policy, you can sort the line with the Drag and Drop feature.

 Cookies - This section allows you to manage the window for the Permissions bar and saving the cookies in user browsers.
 It will be automatically filled in with all the necessary texts as well as a description of all the cookies that your online store installs by default.

-* Performance Cookies - These cookies measure the performance of your online store and its interaction with users.
+Performance Cookies - These cookies measure the performance of your online store and its interaction with users.
 From the Edit button, you can choose whether or not to enable this type of cookie request by default.

-* Functional Cookies - Use this section to save cookies that are related to adding extra functionality to your online store.
+Functional Cookies - Use this section to save cookies that are related to adding extra functionality to your online store.
 From the Edit button, you can choose whether or not to enable this type of cookie request by default.

-* Targeting Cookies - These cookies serve to identify, track, and target users.
+Targeting Cookies - These cookies serve to identify, track, and target users.
 From the Edit button, you can choose whether or not to enable this type of cookie request by default.

 The description of each one of these 4 categories is customizable.